Snoupix/rustbee/README.md

 It will also later be used as a base for an [ESP32](https://www.espressif.com/en/products/socs/esp32) implementation to automate the control of my lights.

+## Disclaimer

+*While this section exists, it means that this project is in Work In Progress.
+I will do my best to push working states on the main branch but there will probably still have some kind of issues.*

 ## Compatibility/Requirements

 This project is built on [Arch linux](https://archlinux.org) *btw* thus it will not work on Windows neither WSL because the Bluetooth adapter is not (or hardly) available from WSL.